Linuxbrew/brew/docs/Custom-GCC-and-cross-compilers.md

 GCC or cross-compiler suite, please link it in here.

 * Homebrew provides a `gcc` formula for use with Xcode 4.2+ or when needing C++11 support on earlier versions.
 * Homebrew provides older GCC formulae, e.g. `gcc@4.8` and `gcc@6`.
+* Homebrew provides the LLVM clang, which is bundled with the `llvm` formula.
 * [RISC-V](https://github.com/riscv/homebrew-riscv) provides the RISC-V
   toolchain including binutils and GCC.